Apply

 • fully funded for 60 months at UKRI maintenance and University tuition rates for:

-• 12 months research master’s degree
+• 12 months master’s degree

 • 48 months doctoral degree